Altinn/altinn-studio-docs/content/events/_index.en.md

 ## Design goals

-Altinn Events was developed to make it easier for digital service developers to deliver dynamic and seamless user experiences, based on data from multiple systems of record.
+Altinn Events was developed to make it easier for service developers to deliver dynamic and seamless user experiences, based on data from multiple systems of record.

 Altinn Events provides developers a simple route to adding event-driven architecture to their existing